ParallelWindfarms/paranoodles/README.md

 # Building ParaNoodles

 ParaNoodles is 100% Python.
-Requirements are placed in `requirements.txt`.

 ```
-pip install -r requirements.txt
+pip install .
 ```

 To run on a cluster environment (with the Xenon runner) you need `pyxenon` installed and a decently recent Java Runtime present.